Torneo cibernetico

 A torneo cibernetico is a multi-man professional wrestling elimination match that was created and primarily used in Mexican lucha libre professional wrestling promotions, especially in Consejo Mundial de Lucha Libre (CMLL).
 The match format sees two teams of varying sizes face off against each other.
 It uses standard lucha libre tag team rules with elimination occurring with a pinfall, submission, disqualification and count out and allows a wrestler to enter the match when their tag team partner exits the ring as well as when they tag out.
-A special 'batting' order system is used in which the wrestlers are given a specific order and may only tag in and out in this order.
+A special 'batting' order system is sometimes used in which the wrestlers are given a specific order and may only tag in and out in this order.
 If two or more men from the same team remain, they must face each other to determine one individual winner.